 Troubleshooting: Control 1.26 - Agent File Upload and File Analysis Restrictions

-Last Updated: April 2026 Audience: M365 administrators, Copilot Studio agent authors, SOC analysts
+Last Updated: May 2026 Audience: M365 administrators, Microsoft Copilot Studio agent authors, SOC analysts

 This playbook is structured by Symptom (H2) → Likely Cause and Resolution (H3).
 For each symptom, work through the resolution steps in order; each step is independently safe to skip if it does not apply.